FezzedOne/epsilon-rp/docs/rules.rst

 -   **Ignorance is no excuse or "get out of jail free" card.
 Please read the rules.**
 -   **Forced RP or other abuse or manipulation of the rules to one's own benefit (e.g., harassing a roleplayer into death consent) will lead to staff action.
 Don't play the rules game.** Victims of forced RP or rule abuse should immediately privately report it to the staff via Discord DMs.
 -   **Powergaming, godmodding and metagaming are NOT allowed.**
--   **Original characters please.
-References to other franchises are fine, but they are generally fictional in the in-character universe.** If you want to roleplay an existing franchise character, staff permission *and* an ironclad IC justification are required.
+-   **Original characters only.
+References to other franchises are fine, but they are generally fictional in the in-character universe.**
 -   **Staff permission is required to roleplay certain important lore characters, e.g., Clipped Council members.**
 -   **Magic and psionics are NOT allowed.** All character abilities and items should have some sort of reasonably realistic explanation behind them (within the realm of hard sci-fi).
 If you intend to roleplay existing characters with magical or psionic abilities, either retcon out the abilities or don't play the characters at all.
 -   **Character abilities, equipment and resources should be ICly justified and preferably balanced, with sensible weaknesses.** Don't just make a billionaire character willy-nilly.
 Roleplayers who make overpowered or "gamey" characters will have a chat with staff first.